Extension Mechanisms for DNS: Motivation

 The Domain Name System was first developed in the early 1980s.
 Since then, it has been progressively enhanced with new features, while maintaining compatibility with earlier versions of the protocol.

-The restrictions in the size of several flags fields, return codes and label types available in the basic DNS protocol prevented the support of some desirable features.
+The restrictions in the size of several flags fields, response codes and label types available in the basic DNS protocol prevented the support of some desirable features.
 Moreover, DNS messages carried by UDP were restricted to 512 bytes, not considering the Internet Protocol (IP) and transport layer headers.
 Resorting to a virtual circuit transport, using the Transmission Control Protocol (TCP), would greatly increase overhead.
 This presented a major obstacle to adding new features to DNS.
-In 1999, Paul Vixie proposed extending DNS to allow for new flags and response codes and to provide support for longer responses in a framework that is backwards compatible with previous implementations.
+In 1999, Paul Vixie proposed extending DNS to allow for new flags and response codes and to provide support for longer responses in a framework that is backward compatible with previous implementations.

 Mechanism

 Since no new flags could be added in the DNS header, EDNS adds information to DNS messages in the form of pseudo-Resource Records ("pseudo-RR"s) included in the "additional data" section of a DNS message.
 Note that this section exists in both requests and responses.

 EDNS introduces a single pseudo-RR type: OPT.

 As pseudo-RRs, OPT type RRs never appear in any zone file; they exist only in messages, fabricated by the DNS participants.

 The mechanism is backward compatible, because older DNS responders ignore any RR of the unknown OPT type in a request and a newer DNS responder never includes an OPT in a response unless there was one in the request.
 The presence of the OPT in the request signifies a newer requester that knows what to do with an OPT in the response.

 The OPT pseudo-record provides space for up to 16 flags and it extends the space for the response code.
 The overall size of the UDP packet and the version number (at present 0) are contained in the OPT record.
 A variable length data field allows further information to be registered in future versions of the protocol.
 The original DNS protocol provided two label types, which are defined by the first two bits in the length octet of a label (RFC 1035): 00 (standard label) and 11 (compressed label).
 EDNS introduces the label type 01 as extended label.
 The lower 6 bits of the first byte may be used to define up to 63 new extended labels.